 “The biggest change is that lenders now know exactly how you pay your bills: whether you’re a high-risk ‘revolver’ who carries a balance, or a low-risk ‘transactor’ who pays your credit cards in full every month.”

 This behavior matters to lenders because it’s statistically significant: a 2013 TransUnion study found that so-called “revolvers” are three to 10 times more likely to default on their credit cards, auto loans, and home loans than “transactors”.
-The total cost of borrower defaults – the loss-given-default – to lenders in the aggregate is difficult to pin down.
+The loss-given-default, or total cost of borrower defaults, is tough to pin down.
 But with a whopping $1 trillion in U.S. credit card debt waiting to be repaid, it’s easy to see that the stakes are high for lenders.

-Alternative credit data, the second component of CreditVision Link, is an even more recent addition to lenders’ predictive risk scoring arsenal.
-Alternative credit scoring models rely on data points that aren’t traditionally considered in credit scores, but that fill in important details about a borrower’s financial behavior.
+Alternative credit data, the second piece of CreditVision Link, is an even more recent addition to lenders’ risk scoring arsenal.
+New credit risk models for the unbanked rely on data points that aren’t traditionally considered in credit scores, but that fill in important details about a borrower’s financial behavior.
 Examples of alternative credit data include:

 - Utility bill payment history